Services and Rates

 PNF stretching was originally developed as a form of rehabilitation, and to that effect it is very effective.
 It is also excellent for targeting specific muscle groups, and as well as increasing flexibility.
 It improves muscular strength and prolongs the benefits of Massage Therapy.
 This is incorporated in massage sessions at no additional charge and only if appropriate for the client's therapy.

-Yoga Classes & Workshops
+Yoga Classes and Workshops

 Maria is also an experienced Yoga instructor specializing in Vinyasa and Prenatal yoga.
 She is a Professional Doula and offers her experience, training & education through workshops, classes and trainings to help expecting moms care for their changing body, pregnancy discomforts as well as techniques to endure labor.